-Between this behavior, the built-in termination options, and the ableist discrimination inherent in this license I cannot in good conscience work under this license.
+Between this behavior, the built-in termination options, and the ableist discrimination inherent in this license I cannot in good

 25. How would you rate your interest in using the Content Creator Badge as part of your third party works?